ankschoubey/old-blog/_posts/2021-04-22-telling-the-truth.md

 ## Telling the truth unhides the fog.
 Truth always shines.

-Not telling the truth is bad for self estime.
+Not telling the truth is bad for self esteem.

 ## Why you should speak up